RussAbbott/pylog/README.md

 ```
 pylog                            -- Root directory
-    examples                     -- A directory of sample pylog programs
+    examples                     -- A directory of example pylog programs
         n_queens.py              -- The traditional n-queens problem.
 Uses minimal pylog features but illustrates the pylog style.
         puzzles.py               -- A file containing information common to the scholarship_problem and the zebra_problem
         scholarship_problem.py   -- A traditional Prolog logic puzzle
         trains.py                -- A revised version of the train example from Piumarta
         zebra_problem.py         -- The well-known logic puzzle often solved with Prolog
     sequence_options             -- A directory of options for lists and sequences
         linked_list.py           -- A traditional head/tail list structure.
-Allows a variable tail.
+Allows a variable tail, which Python does not
-        sequences.py             -- Implementations of Python lists and tuples.
+        sequences.py             -- Implementations of Python lists and tuples
-        super_sequence.py        -- A class that serves as a superclass of all other sequences.
+        super_sequence.py        -- A class that serves as a superclass for all the sequences
     control_structures.py        -- Implementation of the Prolog control structures
     logic_variables.py           -- Implementation of Prolog's logic variables
 ```